-Very few things pair well together like a cool winter’s night, a cup of hot cocoa, and a classic Christmas movie.
+Very few things pair well together like a cool winter’s night, a cup of hot cocoa, and a vintage Hollywood Christmas movie.

 Though there are plenty of new Christmas movies to check out every year, there are some classics that you can’t help but rewatch every single year.